 |Average Odds for Trotting Tournaments|

-The data showed us that there is little variance overall and no variance at all between four of the bookmakers.
+The data showed us that there are little variance overall and no variance between four bookmakers.
 Now, this may seem suspicious, but before we all start claiming conspiracy theories, there is a simple explanation for this.
 All the sportsbooks we tested in this review, except bet365, use a company called Kambi to provide their sports betting platform.
-Kambi, who were once part of the Unibet Group, offer 65 sports with 250,000 pre-match and 120,000 in-play events.
-Which explains why the odds are the same.
-The difference between bet365 and Kambi’s odds was minimal, bet365 averaged 96.64% RTP compared to 96.08%.
+Kambi, who was once part of the Unibet Group, offers 65 sports with 250,000 pre-match and 120,000 in-play events, explaining why the odds are the same.
+The difference between bet365 and Kambi’s odds was minimal; bet365 averaged 96.64% RTP compared to 96.08%.

 What Tournaments do the Bookmakers Offer?